CrunchyData/crunchy-katacoda/appdev-wkshp/02-adding-data.md

 While having a database running is nifty and all - it's not much fun unless we add some tables and data.
+Let's quickly add the tables and data to our "workshop" database.

 ## Creating Tables